ShaharSadof22/Mister-Toy-backend/README.md

-Mister toy build for shop owners and allows them to manage their shop.
+The app Mister toy, build for shop owners, and helps them to manage their shop.
 We need normal users to be able to add their toy's to the shop.
 In the the app you will find a dashboard page with charts: